binance/binance-spot-api-docs/rest-api.md

 * The first order is called the **working order** and must be `LIMIT` or `LIMIT_MAKER`.
 Initially, only the working order goes on the order book.
   * The behavior of the working order is the same as the [OTO](#new-order-list---oto-trade).
 * OTOCO has 2 pending orders (pending above and pending below), forming an OCO pair.
 The pending orders are only placed on the order book when the working order gets **fully filled**.
-    * The rules of the pending above and pending below follow the same rules as the [Order List OCO](#new-order-list---oco-trade).
+    * The rules of the pending above and pending below follow the same rules as the [Order list OCO](#new-order-list---oco-trade).
 * OTOCOs add **3 orders** against the unfilled order count, `EXCHANGE_MAX_NUM_ORDERS` filter, and `MAX_NUM_ORDERS` filter.